 Spain Ready To Fight For ATP Cup Trophy

-With World No. 1 Rafael Nadal leading the way, Spain will begin their campaign in the inaugural ATP Cup against Georgia this Saturday in Perth.
-They have their sights set on reaching the Final Eight in Sydney and emerging victorious in the new team competition, which brings 24 countries together to open the 2020 season on the ATP Tour.
+With World No. 1 Rafael Nadal leading the way, Spain will begin its campaign in the inaugural ATP Cup against Georgia this Saturday in Perth.
+Spain has its sights set on reaching the Final Eight in Sydney and emerging victorious in the new team competition, which brings 24 countries together to open the 2020 season on the ATP Tour.

 Captained by Francisco Roig, Nadal, Roberto Bautista Agut, Pablo Carreno Busta, Feliciano Lopez and Albert Ramos-Vinolas will initially be bidding to come through Group B, which also includes Japan and Uruguay.
 In the build-up to Spain’s opener, the players spoke to ATPTour.com about their expectations of the ATP Cup and their chances at victory.

 Nadal: We’re talking about a new competition that we’re all really excited about.
 Being able to share these days with teammates makes it a unique and special situation.
 We’ve always had a good understanding as a team.
 It personally makes me happy to start the 2020 season by sharing the ATP Cup with them.

 Bautista Agut: It means a lot to me to be with the Spanish team here in Perth.
 I have dreamed of being in the group since I was little because of the atmosphere and spirit within the team.
 I think that’s what makes us truly special.

 Carreno Busta: For me, being at the ATP Cup is also a good opportunity.
 But we are Spain and that means that I’m in the same team as the No. 1 and No. 9 in the [ATP Rankings], so there’s not much chance of me playing singles matches.
 Regarding the competition, I’m going to give my all.
 Training sessions this week will be essential to find some rhythm for the rest of the season.